YahyaZekry/obsidian-mermaid-to-excalidraw/README.md

 ## ✨ Features

 - **Full Mermaid Conversion**: Convert any Mermaid diagram to a proper Excalidraw drawing
+- **Bulk Conversion**: Convert all Mermaid diagrams in a file at once with the ribbon icon
+- **Multiple Diagram Types**: Supports flowcharts, sequence diagrams, gantt charts, state diagrams, ER diagrams, pie charts, journey maps, requirement diagrams, timelines, and mindmaps
+- **Smart Image Handling**: Complex diagrams (gantt, pie, etc.) are converted as images for best visual fidelity
-- **Text Labels**: All text labels from Mermaid diagrams are preserved and rendered correctly
+- **Text Labels**: Text labels from supported diagrams are preserved and rendered correctly
 - **Seamless Integration**: Works perfectly with the official Excalidraw plugin
 - **Proper File Format**: Creates compressed `.excalidraw.md` files that are fully compatible
-- **Easy to Use**: Simple command palette interface
+- **Easy to Use**: Simple command palette interface and ribbon icon for bulk operations

 ## 🚀 What's New